-The following is a visualization of the activity of the species using Kernal density algorithms based on the total number of records made in the field survey area (darker shading indicates more intense activity), without separating out flights of very high altitude or flights made at a farther distance from the wind turbines to be installed.
-It is not possible to show the calculation of collisions per year based on the SNH (Scottish Natural Heritage) methodology as the number of observed passes through the risk window is zero and hence the probability of the species colliding with the wind turbines.
+The following is a visualization of the activity of the species using Kernal density algorithms based on all the records made in the field survey area (darker shading indicates more intense activity), without separating very high-altitude flights or flights made at a farther distance from the wind turbines to be installed.

-Figure 3: Visualization of species activity using Kernal density algorithms based on records made in the field research area (darker shading indicates more intense activity).
+Figure 3 : Visualization of species activity using Kernal density algorithms based on records made in the field research area (darker shading indicates more intense activity).